 Last week Philip Sheppard supported Toumani and Sidiki Diabaté in Norwich with a superb set for electric cello that engaged the packed non-classical audience from the first notes*.
 Afterwards, I complimented Philip, who is a Fellow of the Royal Academy of Music and an in demand film composer, on the compelling headphone-like sound in the auditorium.
 To which he responded with the telling observation that 'No one mixes for speakers these days'.
 Today the mix of choice in recording sessions is the immersive up close and personal headphone sound, and not the traditional speaker mix portraying the musicians spread out at a distance in front of the listener.
 Classical music needs to take this on board if it really wants to reach a wider and younger audience.
 Because the sound in a classical concert is balanced to the same conventions as the traditional but redundant studio speaker mix.

 There is an erroneous and dangerous orthodoxy that the sound of classical music is encapsulated in the score and is, therefore, sacrosanct.
-In fact, as explained in an earlier post, the sound is defined by the complex interaction of five attributes, pitch, rhythm, tone colour, loudness, spatial location and ambience.
+In fact, as explained in an earlier post, the sound is defined by the complex interaction of seven attributes, pitch, rhythm, tone colour, absolute loudness, relative loudness, spatial location and acoustic.
 The composer's score only defines pitch, rhythm, tone colour and relative loudness (dynamics).
 This leaves absolute loudness, spatial location and ambience as non-composer defined variables, and these have been defined and fixed for more than a century by convention.
 As my earlier post noted, headphones are now the norm for listening to music**, with immersive 5.1 surround sound systems as the alternative.
 Adjusting the non-notated variables of absolute loudness, spatial location and ambience, both in recordings and in the concert hall, would make the music more up close and personal, thereby bridging the crucial sonic gap between classical music and new audiences.
 I have argued many time here against the dumbing down of classical music, and I am aware that changing the sound could be interpreted as dumbing down by another name.
 So let me explain why that interpretation is wrong.

 In a comment on my post New audiences want classical music up front and personal composer and violist Elaine Fine wrote: "If all recordings could be made from my seat on the second viola stand in the orchestra where ...
 I am playing Beethoven's Seventh this week ... everyone ... would understand the way music is put together".
 Elaine is saying that the 'right' sound for her is that heard from her seat in the orchestra.
-For the conductor, who is ultimately responsible for the sound balance in a concert, the 'right' sound is different: it is the sound heard from the podium where the maestro is within touching distance of front desk musicians.
-Yet, convention dictates that the 'right' sound' for the audience, both for concerts and recordings, is different yet again: it is as heard from several rows back in the stalls of a concert hall - the traditional speaker mix.
+For the conductor, who is ultimately responsible for the sound balance, the 'right' sound is different: it is the sound heard from the podium where the maestro is within touching distance of front desk musicians.
+Yet, convention dictates that the 'right' sound' for the audience, both for concerts and recordings, is different yet again: it is as heard from several rows back in the stalls - the traditional speaker mix.
 Which, again, is dramatically different from what a first-time concertgoer hears in a cheap seat.
 For instance, at the BBC Proms, the cheapest seats in the Royal Albert Hall are more than 200 feet from the orchestra.
 At that distance the sound is dramatically different from that heard by the conductor, and it is also dramatically different from what the first-time concertgoer will have been conditioned to by headphones.
-Across the Thames in London is the Royal Festival Hall, and a reader described how from the rear stalls of the 2500 seater hall the orchestra can be heard "playing in the distance like a phantom radio programme on the BBC World Service long wave".
+Across the Thames is the Royal Festival Hall, and a reader described how from the rear stalls of the 2500 seater hall the orchestra can be heard "playing in the distance like a phantom radio programme on the BBC World Service long wave".
 Which, again, is a stark contrast to the new concertgoer's headphone reference sound.

 But let's return to what you hear from a good seat in the stalls.
 It may, by convention, be 'right'.
 But, it is not true.
 The true sound of an orchestra is the noise made by the instruments before any reverberation is added by the hall in which they are being played.
 So, in fact, the 'true' sound of an orchestra is that heard in the acoustically dead space of an anechoic chamber, or in the open air.
 But sound totally devoid of reverberation is very unpleasant for both the audience and the players; which is why in the 18th century the concert hall as we know it today began to evolve.
 Today there are many fine concert halls; but they are tied to conventions established by the generation of iconic halls that were built in the last decades of the 19th century; these include the Concertguebouw in Amsterdam and the Musikverein in Vienna.
 These halls, together with more modern auditiria such as Snape Maltings, are quite rightly acclaimed for their acoustics.
 However, the acclaimed sound you hear in them is not the true sound of an orchestra: it is the result of a subjective 'ideal reverberation time of around 1.8 seconds created artificially by acoustic experts using the arcane technology of sound reflecting building materials.
 And that is the point of this post: human behaviour and acoustic technology have changed considerably since the late 19th century, yet the sonic conventions of the concert hall have remained virtually unchanged since then.